THE BEST TUBELESS BIKE TIRES

 My testing also shows that they aren’t any harder to install than tubed tires.
 Different, yes.
 For some different means harder.
 But, if you are still reading, you are likely open to tubeless tires or already using them.
 If you are either, different is just different and not harder once you figure out how to do different as easily as you know how to do same.

 As with tubed tires, you can now get a range of tubeless tires for road bike wheels for everything from racing to training to commuting to gravel and cyclocross riding.

 You could commute on these tires or do dirt path riding with them, though I’d think you’d likely want thicker or more treaded tires if you were doing most of your riding in those situations.
-You could also race on them though the top tubeless race tires will give you a few watts less rolling resistance at the cost of quicker wear.
+You could also race on them, though the top tubeless race tires will give you a few watts less rolling resistance at the cost of quicker wear and no puncture belt.